Average signature of geodesic paths in compact Lie groups: Introduction

 \textbf{Related work:} The construction of the signature $\bbS(\gamma)$ of a smooth path $\gamma$ in $G$ used in the present paper is the same as the one defined in \cite{LeeSig2020}, namely $\bbS(\gamma)$ is obtained by computing the iterated integrals of a linear path $\bar \gamma$ via testing a fixed dual frame $\{\omega_1, \ldots, \omega_n\}$ on $G$ against the (derivatives of) path $\gamma$, which allows us to identify $\bbS(\gamma)$, the signature of a $G$-valued path $\gamma$, with $\bS(\bar \gamma)$, the signature of a $\fg$-valued path $\bar \gamma$ (where $\fg$ is the Lie algebra of $G$, in particular, it is a linear space by forgetting the attached Lie bracket), see \cite[Section 3.2]{LeeSig2020} and Section \ref{signature} below.
 However, we note that the main purpose of the work \cite{LeeSig2020} is to study the applications of signature of Lie group-valued discrete time series in machine learning, and has nothing to do with the reconstruction of any geometric feature of the underlying Lie group.

 To our best knowledge, the only literature regarding the inversion problem \ref{general question} is a recent preprint \cite{Geng2024} by Geng, Ni and Wang.
-In their paper, they exploited the expected signature of Brownian bridge between every pair of points and expected signature of Brownian loops based on each point to reconstruct the Riemannian distance function, the Ricci curvature, and the second fundamental form on the underlying compact Riemannian manifold.
+In their paper, they exploited the expected signature of the Brownian bridge between every pair of points and expected signature of the Brownian loops based on each point to reconstruct the Riemannian distance function, the Ricci curvature, and the second fundamental form on the underlying compact Riemannian manifold.
 Compared with our approach which is quite ``deterministic'', the technique used in \cite{Geng2024} relies heavily on the stochastic analysis on manifolds like the Malliavin-Stroock heat kernel expansion and the stochastic differential equations on manifolds.
 Moreover, we actually obtain different results from \cite{Geng2024}: the results obtained in the present paper are more ``global'' (that is, we recover the dimension, volume of the metric balls of $G$, and so on) whilst the results in \cite{Geng2024} are more ``local'' (as they recover intrinsic and extrinsic curvature properties).

-It would be very interesting to combine both approaches together to recover more complicated geometric properties of the underlying manifolds, and we will leave it as a future exploration.
+\textbf{Outlook:} Comparing with \cite{Geng2024}, it would be very interesting to combine both approaches together to recover more complicated geometric properties of the underlying manifolds, and we will leave it as a possible future exploration.
+For example, when $M$ is a compact Riemannian manifold, for any pair of points $x,y\in M$, we can first take the expected signature $\psi(t,x,y)$ as in \cite{Geng2024}, and then take the space average

+where $d\mu$ is the Riemannian volume form on $M$.
+It is mysterious to know whether this ``averaged expected signature'' will possibly recover any global geometric/topological invariants of $M$.

 \textbf{Organizations of the paper:} In Section \ref{signature} we will introduce the notion of signature of Lie-group valued paths and discuss its preliminary properties.
 In Section \ref{sec:average-signature} the definition of the average signature against a given Haar measure will be given, and then we will provide explicit formulae for the average signature on some classical Lie groups such as $S^1$ and $\text{SU}(2)$.
 The main results will be recorded in Section \ref{sec:tr}, where we will show how to use only the scalar terms in the trace of the average signature with even degree to reconstruct geometric features of $G$ explicitly, and prove the main Theorem \ref{thm: main result} therein.
 Finally, in Section \ref{sec:product} we provide an explicit and simple formula which allows us to compute the average signature on the product of Lie groups, provided we know the counterpart on each one.